amith-kadavigere/DevOps-Project/README.md

 ## About the App
 * Contaierized a Python Flask app available at this [link](https://github.com/apolloio/k8s-helloworld) using Docker.
-* Container has been uploaded to Google Container Registry.
+* Container image has been uploaded to Google Container Registry.
 * The GKE cluster has been spun up using Terraform with the requested parameters.
 * App deployed in Kubernetes and has been configured to autoscale from 2-4 pods based on CPU load.
 * Application has been associated with custom domain pending TLS.